SquareSquash/ruby/README.md

 Compatibility
 -------------

-This library is compatible with Ruby 1.8.6 and later, including Ruby Enterprise Edition.
+This library is compatible with Ruby 1.9.2 and later, including JRuby.

 Requirements
 ------------